Skip to content

 # database is accessible from class

-database = Author.Meta.database
+database = Author.ormar_config.database

 # as well as from instance